Illinois governor says pension woes hurting infrastructure program

 Quinn said his administration was involved with actuarial number crunching for a bipartisan proposal that was unveiled by House lawmakers last week.

-The governor said the proposal includes reforms he has sought, adding that any new pension-related laws will inevitably be challenged, leaving state courts to decide if they are constitutional.
+The governor said the proposal includes reforms he has pushed for, adding that any new pension-related laws will inevitably be challenged, leaving state courts to decide if they are constitutional.

 A coalition of public worker unions and Senate President John Cullerton have raised questions on whether the measure could violate protections of pension benefits in the Illinois Constitution.